Survival analysis with lifelines¶

 to plot both the KM estimate and its confidence intervals:

 The median time in office, which defines the point in time where on average 1/2 of the population has expired, is a property:

-Interesting that it is only three years.
-That means, around the world, elected leaders have a 50% chance of cessation in three years!
+Interesting that it is only four years.
+That means, around the world, elected leaders have a 50% chance of cessation in four years or less!

 Let’s segment on democratic regimes vs non-democratic regimes.
 Calling

 plot on either the estimate itself or the fitter object will return

 axis object, that can be used for plotting further estimates: